sajibcse68/sajibkhan.com/blogs/30-pro-tips-from-a-senior-frontend-dev.md

 ---
 title: '30 Pro Tips from a Senior Frontend Dev'
 date: '2025-05-01'
 description: 'A comprehensive guide distilling a decade of frontend development experience into 30 actionable tips.
 From mastering core fundamentals and optimizing performance to advancing your career and maintaining work-life balance, this guide covers essential practices for modern frontend developers.
-Whether you are starting your journey or looking to level up, these battle-tested insights will help you become a more effective and well-rounded developer'
+Whether you are starting your journey or looking to level up, these battle-tested insights will help you become a more effective and well-rounded developer.'
 categories:
   - javascript
   - web development